syrokomskyi/table-fusion/README.md

 The utility will:

-- Read all XLSX files from the `data/` directory
+- Read all XLSX files from the `data/` directory and all subfolders
 - Process and merge them into a single table
 - Save the result in the `result/` directory with timestamp format: `YYYY-MM-DD_HH-MM-SS.xlsx`